KledEatsTacos/useful-tools/README.md

 # Essentials for everyone
-A repository that I will constantly be updating, containing essential tools with simple guides for installation/usage, even a layman could follow them!
+A repository that will be constantly updated, containing essential tools with simple guides for installation/usage, even a layman could follow them!

-Whether you work in development or are simply looking for new, useful everyday tools, here is a list of some you should consider.
+Whether you want to be productive or are just simply looking for useful everyday tools, here is a list of some you should consider.

 # 📖 Index
 <ul>